kspohlman/portfolio/content/projects/frayt.md

 <!-- My Contributions -->

 <p>As the UX Designer on this project with Launch Scout, I was responsible for creating a cohesive design system from an existing application.
-I used the existing prototype as a basis to simplify UI components and establish UX patterns.
+I used the existing prototype as a basis to create a design system, simplify UI components and establish UX patterns.
 I also built the HTML and CSS for the front-end of the product as we iteratively replaced portions of the app.</p>